 In a Nutshell: Bankruptcy often carries a severe social stigma in the United States, but it can be an essential financial tool for people seeking to escape crippling debt and make a fresh start.
 Qualified bankruptcy attorneys at Bond & Botes listen to client stories, and help them weigh their options and decide if bankruptcy is the best option for them.
 If so, they discuss whether Chapter 7 or Chapter 13 of the U.S. Bankruptcy Code will help them regain their financial stability the fastest.
-The experienced attorneys at Bond & Botes can help clients address seemingly irresolvable debt and reclaim their financial independence, Bond & Botes has earned our Editor’s Choice™ Award.
+For helping clients address seemingly irresolvable debt and reclaim their financial independence, Bond & Botes has earned our Editor’s Choice™ Award.

 American entrepreneurs may spend years building a business and work long hours each week to help it become successful.
 But, in the space of just a few months, that dream could all be gone with little hope of recovery.

 For many, failed entrepreneurship became a reality in the wake of the COVID-19 pandemic.
 Within months, many businesses failed, and the owners weren’t the only ones affected; employees also found themselves without jobs and incomes to pay bills and other debt.

 For those unable to make ends meet, the financial situation can seem hopeless.
 Bankruptcy may represent a viable option to help people regain their financial stability and move on to stronger futures.
 That’s what happened to one entrepreneur who visited Bond & Botes, a law firm that specializes in bankruptcy cases.

 “He told me that he’d been carrying around my business card that a friend had given him for six months,” said Brad Botes, Principal at Bond & Botes.
 “And just yesterday, he was served with legal papers by one of his creditors.
 And he realized he just had to make the call.
 I could tell it was very difficult for him.
 He’d been a successful businessman, but he was reaching out to a bankruptcy attorney.”